Sreenidhi-1/Tourist-Place-Recommendation-based-on-Image-Provided/README.md

 ### Dataset

-The dataset used in Visual Voyage Advisor has been sourced from TripAdvisor, a renowned platform for travel-related information and recommendations.
+The dataset used in Visual Voyage Advisor has been sourced from TripAdvisor, a renowned platform for travel-related information and recommendations (TripAdvisor).
 This collection of data focuses specifically on tourist spots within the United States, providing valuable insights into various destinations across the country.

-## Features
+### Features

 - Image-to-caption generation using BLIP Transformer
 - Textual feature extraction with Word2Vec model